HSBNE/hsbne.github.com/admin/rules.md

         nomination, for re-election.
     4. A member of the association may be appointed to a casual vacancy on the management committee under rule 21
     5. A member may not hold the same position on the management committee for more than 2 consecutive full terms, where a term is agm to agm.
+A part term where a member who does not currently hold a position on the management committee fills a vacancy as per section 22, does not count towards this requirement.

 20. #### Electing the management committee